-(a) dismiss the petition; or

-(b) declare that a candidate other than the candidate declared elected was validly elected; or

-(c) set aside the election and order a new election.

-(5) The High Court before coming to a decision under subsection (4), may order a recount of the votes cast.

-(6) At the conclusion of the trial of an election petition the court shall determine whether the respondent was duly elected or whether any, and if so which person other than the respondent was or is entitled to be declared duly elected, and if the court determines that-

-- (a) the respondent was duly elected, the election shall be and remain as valid as if no petition had been presented against the respondent's election; - (h) the respondent was not duly elected but that some other person was or is entitled to be declared duly elected- - (i) the respondent shall be ordered to vacate his or her seat; and - (ii) the court shall certify its determination to the Commission and the Speaker, and the Commission shall thereupon, by notice published in the Gazette, declare that other person duly elected with effect from the day of the determination by the court. - (c) the respondent was not duly elected and that no other person was or is entitled to be declared duly elected- - (i) the seat of the respondent shall be declared vacant; and

-(ii) the court shall forthwith, certify its determination to the Clerk to Parliament and the Commission.

-(7) Nothing in this Part of this Act shall be construed as conferring on the High Court trying an election petition power to convict a person of an illegal practice or other offence.

-(8) At the conclusion of the hearing of an election petition, the High Court shall, if it is of the opinion that a person has been proved to have committed an illegal practice or other offence in connection with the election to which the petition relates, send a written report to the Director of Public Prosecutions stating the name of the person, the nature of the offence and any other information that the court may consider relevant and appropriate for the Director of Public Prosecutions.
+- (4) After due inquiry the court hearing an election petition may- - (a) dismiss the petition; or - (b) declare that a candidate other than the candidate declared elected was validly elected; or - (c) set aside the election and order a new election. - (5) The High Court before coming to a decision under subsection (4), may order a recount of the votes cast. - (6) At the conclusion of the trial of an election petition the court shall determine whether the respondent was duly elected or whether any, and if so which person other than the respondent was or is entitled to be declared duly elected, and if the court determines that- - (a) the respondent was duly elected, the election shall be and remain as valid as if no petition had been presented against the respondent's election; - (b) the respondent was not duly elected but that some other person was or is entitled to be declared duly elected- - (i) the respondent shall be ordered to vacate his or her seat; and - (ii) the court shall certify its determination to the Commission and the Speaker, and the Commission shall thereupon, by notice published in the Gazette, declare that other person duly elected with effect from the day of the determination by the court. - (c) the respondent was not duly elected and that no other person was or is entitled to be declared duly elected- - (i) the seat of the respondent shall be declared vacant; and - (ii) the court shall forthwith, certify its determination to the Clerk to Parliament and the Commission. - (7) Nothing in this Part confers on the High Court power to convict a person of a criminal offence when hearing any election petition under this Part. - (8) At the conclusion of the hearing of an election petition, the High Court shall, if it is of the opinion that a person has been proved to have committed a criminal offence in connection with the election to which the petition relates, send a written report to the Director of Public Prosecutions stating the name of the person, the nature of the offence and any other information that the court may consider relevant and appropriate for the Director of Public Prosecutions.

-(9)The High Court shall determine an election petition before it within twelve months after the petition was lodged in that Court.
+(9) The High Court shall determine an election petition before it within six months after the petition was lodged in that Court.